PasaLab/tachyon-perf/README.md

 ##Prerequisites
 As this project is a test framework for Tachyon, you need to get the Tachyon installed first.
 If you are not clear how to setup Tachyon, please refer to the guidelines [here](http://tachyon-project.org/Running-Tachyon-on-a-Cluster.html).
 We support  tachyon-0.5.0 currently.

+The following shows how to run tachyon-perf, and you can add a new benchmark to tachyon-perf if needed.
+See more in [How to add a new benchmark](https://github.com/PasaLab/tachyon-perf/wiki/How-to-add-a-new-benchmark)

 ##Compile Tachyon-Perf
 1. The compiling command is `mvn install`, and you can specify the Tachyon version or Hadoop version by `-Dtachyon.version=X.X.X` or `-Dhadoop.version=X.X.X` as a compile parameter.
 2. The default Tachyon version is set to 0.5.0, which is now available from MVNRepository.
 The default Hadoop version is set to 1.0.4, which is also default in Tachyon-0.5.0.